MiguelHenri/SSC0958/README.md

 # 📖 Summary
 Learning to use solidity in smart contracts

-CODE BEING TRANSLATED TO ENGLISH :warning: ⚠
+:warning: CODE BEING TRANSLATED TO ENGLISH :warning:

 Projects:
 - `Miguelcoins`: basic criptocurrency implementation, with functions such as buying, selling and transferring.